-Under certain Treasury Regulations, any amount of proceeds from the sale, redemption or retirement of an Exchangeable Certificate that is attributable to the beneficial owner's rights under an Interest Rate Contract would be treated as a payment in termination of such Interest Rate Contract.
-A beneficial owner of a Class HA, Class HV, Class HZ, Class MA, Class MV or Class MZ Certificate will have gain or loss from such a termination equal to (i) the deemed termination payment it receives, if any, minus (ii) the unamortized portion of any Cap Premium deemed paid by the beneficial owner of such Certificate.
+Under certain Treasury Regulations, any amount of proceeds from the sale, redemption or retirement of a Guaranteed Exchangeable Certificate that is attributable to the beneficial owner's rights under an Interest Rate Contract would be treated as a payment in termination of such Interest Rate Contract.
+A beneficial owner of a Class HA, Class HV, Class HZ, Class MA, Class MV, Class MZ, Class M45T or Class M60T Certificate will have gain or loss from such a termination equal to (i) the deemed termination payment it receives, if any, minus (ii) the unamortized portion of any Cap Premium deemed paid by the beneficial owner of such Certificate.
 See "Taxation of the Interest Rate Contracts" above.